 - A document showing an employment need, such as a conference or training program, and showing the applicant’s participation.

-A declaration, a statement from the applicant, can be used clarify the purpose of the travel request.
+The applicant should provide a statement, also known as a declaration, to clarify the purpose of the travel request.
 A declaration is not a substitute for the evidence above.
-However, it can help support a request for Advance Parole.
-Download sample declarations for Advance Parole.
+However, it can help support a request for the AP travel document.

-A single Form I-131 may be used to request that the DACA recipient be allowed to leave and re-enter the United States multiple times.
+You may use a single Form I-131 to request multiple trips.
 However, the recipient must show that each trip is intended to serve a humanitarian, employment, or educational purpose and explain why the DACA recipient needs to travel multiple times.

 Urgent Travel Requests

-Generally, it takes about 90 days to obtain the DACA Advance Parole.
-So plan your trip accordingly.
+Generally, it takes 90 to 120 days to obtain the DACA advance parole document.
+Therefore, plan your trip accordingly.
 This could be problematic if you’re traveling for “urgent” humanitarian reasons.
-For the most part, USCIS does not grant expedited requests for Advance Parole for DACA recipients.
-However, in a dire emergency, USCIS will consider an expedited request at a local USCIS office.
-If you are preparing your Advance Parole application through CitizenPath, we can also provide special instructions for expedited requests.
+For the most part, USCIS does not grant expedited requests for advance parole for DACA recipients.
+However, in a dire emergency, USCIS may consider an expedited request at a local USCIS office.
+If you are preparing your advance parole application through CitizenPath, we can also provide special instructions for expedited requests.

-DHS always reserves the right to revoke or terminate an Advance Parole Document.
+DHS always reserves the right to revoke or terminate an advance parole document.
 The individual traveling is also subject to inspection by a Customs and Border Protection (CBP) officer at the time of seeking parole into the United States.
-DACA recipients traveling with Advance Parole should be aware of these facts – and of any risks presented in their cases – prior to traveling abroad.
+DACA recipients traveling with the travel document should be aware of these facts – and of any risks presented in their cases – prior to traveling abroad.

 It is important to know if you have any special risks in your case.
-Some of the reasons to contact an immigration attorney before requesting DACA Advance Parole with Form I-131 include:
+Some of the reasons to contact an immigration attorney before requesting DACA advance parole with Form I-131 include if:

-- If you have ever been arrested or convicted of a crime
+- You have ever been arrested or convicted of a crime

-- If you have ever been in immigration court proceedings
+- You have ever been in immigration court proceedings

-- If your current DACA grant will expire during your intended travel dates
+- Your current DACA grant will expire during your intended travel dates

-- If you ever left the United States after August 15, 2012, without being granted DACA and Advance Parole
+- You ever left the United States after August 15, 2012, without being granted DACA and Advance Parole

-Known formally as Form I-512L, Authorization for Parole of an Alien into the United States, the Advance Parole Document for DACA recipients is printed on a standard, letter-size piece of paper.
+Known formally as Form I-512L, Authorization for Parole of an Alien into the United States, USCIS prints the advance parole document on a standard, letter-size piece of paper.

 Upon receiving the document from USCIS, review it to confirm all of the information is correct.
-An Advance Parole Document will also include the last day that it may be used to re-enter the U.S. Be sure that your travel is complete and that you return before this date.
+An advance parole travel document will also include the last day that you may use it to re-enter the U.S. Be sure that your travel is complete and that you return before this date.